Jon Hamm as Don Draper, mysterious ad exec and suburban dad

 Air Date: August 2, 2007

 In addition to Mad Men‘s first mention of Dick Whitman, “Marriage of Figaro” includes a snazzy casual outfit for a slick spring weekend in the suburbs.

-The first two episodes certainly hinted at the deep layers lurking beneath the man first introduced to us as Don Draper, but it is “Marriage of Figaro” that breaks Mad Men‘s ground in exploring our ostensible protagonist’s isolation and loneliness… a quality that Todd VanDerWerff of The AV Club described as “his essential unhappiness.”
+The first two episodes certainly hinted at the deep layers lurking beneath the man first introduced to us as Don Draper, but it is “Marriage of Figaro” that breaks Mad Men‘s ground in exploring our ostensible protagonist’s isolation and loneliness… a quality that Emily VanDerWerff of The AV Club described as “his essential unhappiness.”

 Sticking with the show, audiences get a better understanding of Don’s superficial selfishness as a manifestation of his self-loathing and depression.
-VanDerWerff drew several interesting conclusions in his analysis, calling out the episode’s “very deliberate work/home split, following Don Draper in both environments and seeing how he fits (or doesn’t fit) in either one.”
+VanDerWerff drew several interesting conclusions in her analysis, calling out the episode’s “very deliberate work/home split, following Don Draper in both environments and seeing how he fits (or doesn’t fit) in either one.”

 Following his failed seduction of Rachel Menken on the avian rooftop of her family’s department store, Don is tasked the following morning with preparing for his daughter’s sixth birthday party.
 Fueled by a seemingly endless chain of cigarettes and beer, Don draws the dazzled eyes of Betty’s circle, setting the tone for the suburban flirtations to follow, all in varying degrees of subtlety.
 He and Helen Bishop (Darby Stanchfield), the much-gossiped-about single mother, form a wordless but natural bond as they both gaze out over the party where neither of them belong.